 The bus station was noisy and crowded.
-Bernice stopped just inside the door with Mrs. Greenstead, looking for a place to go.
-On the far side of the room, a man and a woman were just vacating chairs.
-Bernice pulled Mrs. Greenstead by the arm, quickly, to get to the chairs before somebody else did.
+Leona stopped just inside the door with Mrs. Esplen, looking for a place to go.
+On the far side of the room against the wall, a man and a woman were just vacating chairs.
+Leona pulled Mrs. Esplen by the arm, quickly, to get to the chairs before somebody else got them.

-Mrs. Greenstead didn’t know what was happening.
-Bernice turned her around and backed her up to the empty chair and then, taking her by both hands, bade her sit.
-Once in the chair, Mrs. Greenstead swiveled her head from left to right.
+Leona backed Mrs. Esplen up to the empty chair and then, taking both her hands, gave her a little push to get her to sit.
+Once in the chair, Mrs. Esplen turned her head from side to side confusedly.
 “What is this place?” she asked.
 “Are we here to see the doctor?”

 “We’re in the bus station, mother!”
-Bernice said loudly, sitting down beside her.
+Leona shouted, sitting down beside her.

 “Are we going on a trip?”

 “You’re going on a trip.
-I’m staying at home.”
+I’m staying home.”

 “I don’t want to go.
-I think I forget to turn off the stove.”
+I get sick on the bus.”

 “What if I don’t want to go?”